thenexthub/Codira/docs/FailableInitializers.md

 implemented in an Objective-C override of `-alloc` or `-retain`, we have to free the partially-initialized object using `-release`.

-To ensure we don't double-free any Swift stored properties, we will add a new hidden stored property to each class that directly defines failing initializers.
+To ensure we don't double-free any Codira stored properties, we will add a new hidden stored property to each class that directly defines failing initializers.
 The bit is set if this slice of the instance has been initialized.